JohnGiorgi/Bioinformatics-Portfolio/README.md

 ### gffFormater

-This script will correct the heiarchial structure of a GFF3 file.
-The script will produce a new GFF3 file in which the heiarchial organization of lines follows the conventions laid out by the Sequence Oncology Project.
+This script will correct the hierarchical structure of a GFF3 file.
+The script will produce a new GFF3 file in which the hierarchical organization of lines follows the conventions laid out by the Sequence Oncology Project.
 That is, all genes are followed by their respective mRNA's, then exons, then CDS's.

 ## Scripts which rely on Class Library